lazysasha/barista-service/assignment.md

 # Build your own coffeehouse

 Congratulations!
-You are the proud owner of a new franchise license of CoffeeBucks ™, so you're allowed to open your own coffeehouse!
+You are the proud owner of a new franchise license of CoffeeBugs ™, so you're allowed to open your own coffeehouse!
 The coffeehouse has 4 major components:

 * The order counter, where you can ask for a menu and place an order
 * The administrator (order persist), who will enter you order in the order database
 * The barista, who will pick up the order and make the coffee
 * The delivery counter, where you can pick up your coffee.

-Furthermore, the CoffeeBucks ™ headquarters tries to make as much money from you as possible, so it's not allowed for you to determine your own prices.
+Furthermore, the CoffeeBugs ™ headquarters tries to make us much money from you as possible, so it's not allowed for you to determine your own prices.
 So for each and every order, you have to get the latest price from headquarters (you'll see that they're rather erratic!).

 ![coffeehouse](coffeehouse.jpg)